jmillxyz/Win32-OpenSSH-wiki/Troubleshooting-Steps.md

 If sshd cannot start
   * Check that sshd_config is in place
   * Check that host keys are generated and have correct file permission:
-  * Check if private host keys are protected:
+  * Check that private host keys are [secured][Secure file].
-    * The file owner of private host key files cannot be other accounts than current user, Administrators group, Local system account, or an user account in local Administrators group
-    * Other accounts than current user, Administrators group, Local system account, or an user account in local Administrators group should not have any access to private key file
-  * Check if "NT service\sshd" have read access to public key files
+  * Check that "NT service\sshd" have Read access to public and private key files

 Trouble shooting steps for typical connection issues:
 - Server side - run sshd in debug mode